-8. ELECT also routinely receives information from the Secretary of the Commonwealth concerning restoration-of-rights orders and pardons.
-After receiving the Secretary of the Commonwealth's report, ELECT staff update the Virginia voter registration system concerning those who have been re-enfranchised, removing the felon designation.
+8. ELECT also routinely receives information from the Secretary of the of the Commonwealth's report, ELECT staff update the Virginia voter registration system concerning those who have been re-enfranchised, removing the felon designation.
 As described above, general registrars receive this information in the Virginia voter registration system, such that an individual who has been re-enfranchised will be able to register to vote subject to the qualifications imposed on all individuals.